 In order to become a clinical scientist specialising in toxicology within the NHS, graduates need to secure a position as a clinical scientist 'trainee'.
 Training lasts up to three years.
 This period involves a formal programme in different laboratories, rotating between teaching and district general hospitals.
 Training is overseen by a regional tutor.
 Full-time or part-time study may also be pursued during this time and usually leads to an MSc or postgraduate diploma.

 Within the UK, there's a choice of examination systems by which professional toxicologists may achieve advanced qualification which include the Diploma of The Royal College of Pathologists and the Diploma of the American Board of Toxicology .
-Part-time courses and modular training are also offered by Kings College (University of London) and the University of Surrey, and workshops are organised by the British Toxicology Society (BTS) .
+Workshops are also organised by the British Toxicology Society (BTS) .